 No problem.
 There are huge numbers of ways to help so all that matters is that you find one that better suits you.
 We recommend either Come Back Alive, which was launched in 2014 and is the largest and most credible charity supporting the Ukrainian Armed Forces or United24, which was recently launched by the President of Ukraine to raise funds that will be allocated where needed among Ukrainian Ministries.

 The current price of the drones we are sourcing is €2030 for the Mavic 3s and €8000 for a more advanced drone with night vision capabilities.
 This is slightly below the market price as we are working with pro-Ukraine suppliers.
 If you provide the whole amount, you can name it too.
 However, you can also make a smaller contribution to be pooled with others.
 We'll poll for those names in our Facebook group.
 You can pay as a company too, especially if you can claim back the VAT, but check with your accountant about how the tax would work.
-Drop us an email at firstname.lastname@example.org to tell us when you are donating, how much, and the name of your drone (if you are paying for a whole one).
-Here's the details:
+Drop us an email at email@example.com to tell us when you are donating, how much, and the name of your drone (if you are paying for a whole one).
+Thankfully, you can still donate via card payment, PayPal, or Crypto through the WeSupport platform, which was created in Estonia for projects supporting Ukraine:

 Ethereum (+ USDC, USDT, & DAI):